Top surgery for transgender men and nonbinary people

 - Your goals, risks and expectations of treatment and your future care plans

-Since top surgery for transgender men will cause irreversible physical changes, you must give informed consent after thoroughly discussing:
+Since top surgery for transgender men and nonbinary people will cause irreversible physical changes, you must give informed consent after thoroughly discussing:

 - Social and legal implications